Step by step guide about Lock a Folder?

 To get started with locking folders, follow the instructions provided below:

 To prevent key loggers from monitoring your password, a built-in virtual keyboard ensures that you can enter your password in complete privacy and not have to worry about your login credentials being stolen.

 Once you’re in the ‘lock files’ menu, you will be able to view your list of locked file(s).
 If you are using this feature for the first time, this list will be empty.

 To get started with locking files.
 Click on the ‘Add’ button, doing so will allow a drop down menu to appear, from here you can start adding folders which you want to lock.

 Furthermore, you can also drag and drop a folder onto the lock file interface as an alternative means of locking.

-You cannot Lock system folders, system drives, virtual drives, USB drives, memory cards, cameras, any other external drives, as well as folders kept on a network mapped drive or network locations.
+Please note that you will not be able to lock system folders, system drives, virtual drives, USB drives, memory cards, cameras, any other external drives, and folders kept on networks.

 *This feature is only available in the full version.

 The Locked security setting ensures that your data cannot be copied, changed or manipulated in any manner.
 Therefore, it is recommended that you do not change the default security settings for locked data.